 On completion of the course, you’ll be able to:

-Understand the uses of accounting and finance knowledge to make quality business decisions.
+- understand the uses of accounting and finance knowledge to make quality business decisions; and

-How long does the course last for and how much time will I need to spend on it each week?
+How long does the course last for and how much time will I have to spend on it each week?

 - The course lasts for three months.

 - You will be taught through four in person, on campus workshops, which take place on Wednesdays between 10am and 3pm.

 - You will also be expected to take part in a 2-hour long online seminar each week you are not on campus, which will be on a Wednesday between 10am-12pm, and to contribute to online discussion boards with your peers.